-The CVED has determined that there is not a continued need for the Inspection of Nonpublic Motor Vehicles rule set; however, as noted above, the rules are required by statute.
+The CVED has determined that there is not a continued need for the Inspection of Non-public Motor Vehicles rule set; however, as noted above, the rules are required by statute.

-B. A summary of any complaints or comments received from the public concerning the rules.
+B. Provide a summary of any complaints or comments received from the public concerning the rules.